(0)

 Yes, as long as they only operate up to 6 kilometres per hour as a walking assist.
 Any throttle that propels the bike above that speed removes it from EPAC classification.

-The limit is 250 W in every state and territory except NSW, where 500 W pedal-assist e-bikes are allowed if they are certified.
-Watt limits refer to continuous rated power, not peak or digitally limited output.
+The limit is 250 W continuous rated power in every Australian state and territory, including NSW.
+Watt limits refer to the motor’s continuous rated power, not peak output or digitally limited output.
+Legal e-bikes must also be pedal-assist and cut motor assistance at 25km/h.

 Continuous rated power is the motor’s sustained output under normal operation, measured in watts.
 It is a hardware-defined value and cannot be legally changed with software.
 Australian law uses continuous rated power to define what is road legal.